ebenezerkojofrimpong/Google-Data-Analytics-Professional-Certificate/README.md

 [](Qtr3_Top_10_Rides_Member_Casual)
 ![Screenshot 2024-01-22 103958](https://github.com/ziraefrimpong1/Google-Data-Analytics-Professional-Certificate/assets/154938134/323fb0a6-9f95-4435-ab66-30847d2e0a95)

 Members show a notable presence on popular routes, resembling those observed during the spring, but with significantly higher ride counts.
 The routes continue to include a mix of commuting and work-related hubs alongside recreational paths.
-Similarly, casual riders exhibit preferences for recreational and sightseeing paths.
+Similarly, casual riders exhibit preferences for recreational and sightseeing paths echoing patterns observed in spring.

 ---